Sweet potato: United States

 Candied sweet potatoes are a side dish consisting mainly of sweet potatoes prepared with brown sugar, marshmallows, maple syrup, molasses, orange juice, marron glacé, or other sweet ingredients.
 It is often served in the US on Thanksgiving.
 Sweet potato casserole is a side dish of mashed sweet potatoes in a casserole dish, topped with a brown sugar and pecan topping.

-The sweet potato became a favorite food item of the French and Spanish settlers and thus continued a long history of cultivation in Louisiana.
+The sweet potato became a favorite food item of the French and Spanish settlers, thus beginning a long history of cultivation in Louisiana.
 Sweet potatoes are recognized as the state vegetable of Alabama, Louisiana, and North Carolina.
 Sweet potato pie is also a traditional favorite dish in Southern U.S. cuisine.
 Another variation on the typical sweet potato pie is the Okinawan sweet potato haupia pie, which is made with purple sweet potatoes.

 The fried sweet potatoes tradition dates to the early nineteenth century in the United States.
-Sweet potato fries or chips are a common preparation, and are made by julienning and deep-frying sweet potatoes, in the fashion of French fried potatoes.
+Sweet potato fries or chips are a common preparation and are made by julienning and deep-frying sweet potatoes in the fashion of French fried potatoes.
 Roasting sliced or chopped sweet potatoes lightly coated in animal or vegetable oil at high heat became common in the United States at the start of the 21st century, a dish called "sweet potato fries".
 Sweet potato mash is served as a side dish, often at Thanksgiving dinner or with barbecue.

-John Buttencourt Avila is called the "father of the sweet potato industry" in North America.
+John Bettencourt Avila is called the "father of the sweet potato industry" in North America.